skip to content

 Business Energy Retrofit

-BERBusiness Energy Retrofit (BER) grants are funded by Iron Range Resources & Rehabilitation and administered through a partnership with Arrowhead Economic Opportunity Agency (AEOA) to assist business owners with energy efficient improvements and code compliance upgrades to their buildings.
+BERBusiness Energy Retrofit (BER) grants are funded by Iron Range Resources & Rehabilitation and administered through a partnership with Arrowhead Economic Opportunity Agency (AEOA) to assist business owners with energy-efficient improvements and code compliance upgrades to their buildings.

-Eligible applicants: Small business owners located within Iron Range Resources and Rehabilitation's service area.
+Eligible Applicants: Small business owners located within Iron Range Resources and Rehabilitation's service area.

-Video: Business Energy Retrofit Grant Program Overview
+FY24 Business Energy Retrofit Grant Program Evaluation

-Video: Downtown Building Rehabilitation Grant Program Overview
+FY24 Downtown Building Rehabilitation Grant Program Evaluation

 Success Story